aathanor/ResearchSite/content/pri_complete_draft.md

 * Linguistic associations ("kitty," "feline," proverbs about cats)
 * Contextual expectations (litter boxes, food bowls, favorite sleeping spots)

-_Critical insight_: This constellation doesn't become availableÂ _after_Â recognitionâit IS what we call recognition.
+_Critical insight_: This constellation doesn't become availableÃÂ _after_ÃÂ recognitionÃ¢ÂÂit IS what we call recognition.
 When philosophers and cognitive scientists speak of "recognizing a cat," they're referring to this immediate availability of the entire pattern-constellation, not to a preliminary identification step that then triggers these responses.

 _Theoretical proposal_: Recognition is not the identification of a visual pattern that then triggers these responses.
 Rather, recognition IS this immediate constellation of readiness becoming available.
-The recognition and the readiness are not sequentialâthey are the same event.
+The recognition and the readiness are not sequentialÃ¢ÂÂthey are the same event.

 This would explain the experiential immediacy: there is no process of matching followed by retrieval of appropriate responses.
 The constellation of readiness would be what recognition is, not what recognition produces.
-There's no temporal sequence of "visual input â memory search â recognition achieved."
+There's no temporal sequence of "visual input Ã¢ÂÂ memory search Ã¢ÂÂ recognition achieved."
 Instead, the entire constellation becomes simultaneously "close to hand," and that constellation-activation IS the recognition event.

 ## Understanding as Recognition

 This analysis extends beyond simple object recognition to complex cognition.
-When you finally "get" a difficult philosophical text, that moment of understanding isn't different from recognizing a cat's faceâit's the same instantaneous constellation-activation, just with more complex patterns:
+When you finally "get" a difficult philosophical text, that moment of understanding isn't different from recognizing a cat's faceÃ¢ÂÂit's the same instantaneous constellation-activation, just with more complex patterns:

 **Understanding a philosophical argument involves:**